 Why room tone matters in film

+With the room tone film definition out of the way, let's explore further.
 Room tone is really all about maintaining an undercurrent of audio continuity.
 When a scene is edited together, keeping the background sound consistent is essential.
 Without it, audio would drop into random, unnatural silence, which would really distract the audience.
-You may have watched a film's deleted scenes without ambient tone and felt something off that you couldn't put your finger on.
+You may have watched a film's deleted scenes without this kind of ambient tone and felt something off that you couldn't put your finger on.

 By layering roomtone beneath dialogue, a subconsciously recognized and seamless listening experience is created.
-The result is audio that works to immerse you fully in the scene.
+The result is audio that works to immerse you fully within the scene.
 For example, if a conversation scene cuts between two angles, the background sound should feel consistent.
-Silent tone ensures those transitions are invisible, yet highly influential to a viewer.
+This silent tone ensures those transitions are invisible, yet highly influential to a viewer.

 Editing ambient Tone in Film